infinitered/ChainReactApp2023/README.md

 eas channel:update preview --branch preview-1.1
 # from a device with the preview build, open the app to grab the update, and reload it to use the new feature
 ```

+## Dev Testing

+From an expo-dev-client, you can open the `Extensions` tab and load any published update to QA the package that would be published OTA.